 When it comes to pricing, things look better with PowerBI than with Tableau.
 PowerBI desktop is entirely free, provided you have a Windows machine.
 It is limited to approximately 2GB of data, but you can always upgrade to the Pro version if you need more.
 It will set you back $9.99 per month per user, so this shouldn’t be a deal-breaker.
 There are more advanced Premium versions of PowerBI which are used in enterprise situations, and those currently cost $4,995 per month per dedicated cloud compute and storage resource.

 To conclude: PowerBI can be entirely free for individuals and small teams depending on the use case.
 The tool has its quirks, and it’s not as intuitive as Tableau, but it won’t cost you a small fortune to get started.

-Sisense falls into a category of excellent but lesser-known BI tools.
-It’s not that no one is using Sisense – just the opposite – but it’s the lack of brand awareness that makes you think of Tableau or PowerBI first.
+Sisense falls into the category of excellent but lesser-known business intelligence tools.
+It’s not that no one is using Sisense – quite the opposite – but it’s the lack of brand awareness that makes you think of Tableau or PowerBI first.
 Even so, we think Sisense gives PowerBI and Tableau a run for their money.

 Sisense provides a drag and drop solution for analytics and dashboards, both on-premise and in the cloud.
 Dashboards and insights can be shared with multiple users, and they can even run their queries, depending on the set permission level.

-Sisense has been placed in the Visionary quadrant of the Gartner Magic Quadrant for BI and Analytic platforms (read more).
+Sisense has been placed in the Visionary quadrant of the Gartner Magic Quadrant for BI and Analytic platforms.
 That’s a huge accomplishment because the competition is harsh in this department.
 Further, Sisense is well-recognized and used by companies such as Hewlett Packard (HP), Phillips, Nasdaq, Motorola, and Wix.